As always, the Alabama REALTORS® public policy team is on the ground advocating for REALTORS®, the real estate industry, and private property rights.

 Mortgage and Deed Recording Fees are like any type of real estate transfer tax and fee, burdening both buyers and sellers of real property and are detrimental to the overall housing market and economic vitality of areas in which they are imposed.
 REALTORS® strongly oppose transfer taxes and feel these taxes are regressively burdensome to low-income households, discriminatorily levied on one particular class of assets, and are a volatile stream of revenue to governing jurisdictions.

 Professionalism in the Industry

 A home is the most significant purchase most Alabamians will ever make.
 While the prospect of a new home or property is exciting, navigating the process can be intimidating.
 Real estate professionals are trusted advisors to consumers pursuing home or property ownership.
 In this role, they have the responsibility to act professionally and ethically on behalf of the consumer.

-Alabama REALTORS® support increased levels of professionalism in the real estate industry.
-Alabama REALTORS® advocate for legislation and regulatory guidelines that benefit both the real estate industry and the consumer.
-Alabama REALTORS® support high standards for acquiring and maintaining a real estate and broker’s license by the Alabama Real Estate Commission for the protection of the consumer.
+Alabama REALTORS® supports increased levels of professionalism in the real estate industry.
+Alabama REALTORS® advocates for legislation and regulatory guidelines that benefit both the real estate industry and the consumer.
+Alabama REALTORS® supports high standards for acquiring and maintaining a real estate and broker’s license by the Alabama Real Estate Commission for the protection of the consumer.